Integrity ISR provides dynamic, innovative ISR and Cyber training customized to each country’s unique requirements and capabilities.

 For groups of more than five students, we will do our best to accommodate date and training mode preferences.

-ISR training for individuals or small groups (versus an entire class of up to 24 students) can be acquired through ISR University.
+ISR training for individuals or small groups (versus an entire class of up to 24 students):

 - Courseware is developed in learning blocks, where advancement to the next learning block is driven by the student’s comprehension and mastery of knowledge or skill.
 Allows students to learn and progress at their own speed.

 - Assessments measure a student’s ability to demonstrate practical application of a desired skill in a real-world scenario, not limited to written assessments like quizzes or tests that only demonstrate memorization of key words and concepts.

 - Modular learning enables instructors to blend learning techniques to create individualized learning experiences essential to an outcome-based approach.

 - Learning techniques include inquiry-based, case-based, problem/project-based, or discovery learning and just-in-time teaching.

 - More efficient use of time and money.